The intellectual precocity in children

 - a school system which is unsuitable to the functioning of the brain of the child,

-- sometimes a delay in psychomotor and graphomoteur development
+- sometimes a delay in psychomotor and graphomotor development

 The child may react with boredom, disinterest in school, passivity, and sometimes revolt.

-Skipping class is one of the solutions offered to gifted children.
+Skipping a grade is one of the solutions offered to gifted children.
 It has the advantage of reducing the problem of boredom which is often the cause of disciplinary problems.

 Since 2009, the Luxembourg primary school system (LINK TO THE SITE), organized in teaching cycles, allows to adjust to the progressing speed capabilities of the child.
 Indeed, each cycle normally lasts two years, but a student may, in exceptional cases, take a cycle in one year.